 The director of Prometheus, Ridley Scott, appears to believe this theory.
 In an interview with Hollywood Reporter, he stated:

 “NASA and the Vatican agree that it is almost mathematically impossible that we can be where we are today without there being a little help along the way … That’s what we’re looking at (in the film), at some of Eric Von Daniken’s ideas of how did we humans come about”.

 – Hollywood Reporter, “Ridley Scott’s New Alien Movie Influenced by Ancient Astronaut Theory

 Let’s take a closer look at the Ancient Astronauts theory.

 Proponents of the Ancient Astronauts theory believe that much of human knowledge, culture and religion are remnants of an alien “mother culture”.
 Ancient monuments considered to be too advanced for the technology of the time such as Stonehedge, Easter Island and the Great Pyramid of Giza are considered to be proof of alien contact.
-Eric Von Daniken also claims that ancient art and iconography throughout the world contain depictions of space vehicles, non-human intelligent creatures and advanced technology.
-He claims that cultures that had no contact with one another had similar themes in their art, proving that there was a common source for their knowledge.
+Eric Von Daniken also claims that ancient art and iconography throughout the world contain depictions of space vehicles, non-human intelligent creatures, and advanced technology.
+He claims that cultures that had no contact with one another had similar themes in their art, proving that there was a common source of their knowledge.

 Proponents of the Ancient Astronauts theory claim that many ancient religious texts contain references to visitors from outer space.
 Two of the main works often cited are the Book of Genesis and the Book of Enoch, which both mention the existence on Earth of enigmatic giant beings named the Nephilim.